Skip to main content

 How to get started

-There are many different runtimes that support WASI including Wasmtime, WAMR, WasmEdge, wazero, Wasmer, wasmi, wasm3, and jco.
+There are many different runtimes that support WASI including Wasmtime, WAMR, WasmEdge, wazero, Wasmer, wasmi, wasm3, jco and pywasm.
 Many of these runtimes have different areas of focus (i.e., IoT, embedded devices, and edge for WAMR, server-side and non-web embeddings with components for Wasmtime, and running in JS environments and browsers for Jco).
 The introductory documentation for each is a great place to start.

 WASI can be implemented by both core Wasm modules and applications built according to the Component Model, a specification for Wasm applications that are interoperable and composable.
 You can learn more about components in the Bytecode Alliance's WebAssembly Component Model documentation.